-Google’s terms state they use information to help improve the safety and reliability of the services.
+Google’s terms say they use information to help improve the safety and reliability of the services.
 G Suite for Education requires users create a Google Account which is created and managed by a school for use by students and educators.
-Google’s terms state they are fully committed to the security and privacy of users’ data and protecting users and schools from attempts to compromise it.
-Lastly, Google’s terms state they make contractual commitments in their G Suite for Education agreement and commit to comply with privacy and security standards.
+Google’s terms say they are fully committed to the security and privacy of users’ data and protecting users and schools from attempts to compromise it.
+Lastly, Google’s terms say they make contractual commitments in their G Suite for Education agreement and commit to comply with privacy and security standards.

 Additionally, other relevant policies used for this evaluation include:

 - Google Workspace Service Specific Terms

 - G Suite for Education: Privacy and Security Information